-Prerequisite: FI 360 or permission of the instructor.
+PREREQUISITE: FI 360.

 A study of investment alternatives, selection criteria, and portfolio management.
 Emphasis is placed on economic, financial, and market factors which affect the values of alternative investments, while studying risk management associated with investment management.
 3:0:3